Riley Greene Player Props: Tigers vs. Giants

 Riley Greene At The Plate

-- Greene leads Detroit in slugging percentage (.333) thanks to two extra-base hits.
+- Greene leads Detroit with a slugging percentage of .365, fueled by three extra-base hits.

-- In eight of 12 games this season (66.7%), Greene has reached via hit, and that includes multiple hits twice.
+- In nine of 13 games this season (69.2%), Greene has reached base via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.